Using Different Learning Styles in Homeschooling

 Logical (mathematical) Learner

-If there is logic,reasoning and numbers involved, these learners are sure to excel.
-These students function and solve complex problems by employing strategies and their scientific way of thinking.
-Computer programming, math and science are usually favored by these types of learners.
-Link to our Logical Learning page.
+If there is logic, reasoning, and numbers involved, these learners are sure to excel.
+These students function and solve complex problems by employing strategies and a scientific way of thinking.
+Computer programming, math, and science are usually favored by these types of learners.
+Learn more on our Logical Learning page.

 Social (interpersonal) Learner

 Learning in groups and working with others is favored by social learners.
 These students know how to communicate effectively and enjoy collaborating with others, brainstorming, and discussing ideas and concepts.
 Social learners are generally good listeners who are thoughtful and understanding.
 Learn more on our Social Learning page.

 Solitary (intrapersonal) Learner

 These students prefer to use self-study and work alone.
 They are independent, very self-aware, and in tune with their thoughts and feelings.
 These learners prefer being away from crowds and learn best in a quiet place where they can focus on the task at hand.
 Learn more on our Intrapersonal Learning page.

 - 24/7 Access to 3,500+ Lessons and Activities